Florida v. Jardines: Concurring opinion

-Justice Kagan, however, joined by Justices Ginsburg and Sotomayor, expanded upon the binoculars example to argue further that both property and privacy rights are equally implicated:
+Justice Kagan, however, joined by Ginsburg and Sotomayor, expanded upon the binoculars example to argue further that both property and privacy rights are equally implicated:

 The controlling case supporting this position is Kyllo v.
-United States, the previously-discussed case involving the use of a thermal imaging device.
-Referring to the drug-detection dog as a "super-sensitive instrument", she argued that, "[a drug-detection dog is] to the poodle down the street as high-powered binoculars are to a piece of plain glass.
+United States, which involved a thermal-imaging device.
+Calling the drug-detection dog as a "super-sensitive instrument", Kagan argued that "[a drug-detection dog is] to the poodle down the street as high-powered binoculars are to a piece of plain glass.
 Like the binoculars, a drug-detection dog is a specialized device for discovering objects not in plain view (or plain smell)."
 It need not matter that the device is "animal, not mineral", crude or sophisticated, new technology or old, small or large.
 Where the device is not "in general public use," and is used against a home, it unreasonably violates a person's "minimal expectation of privacy".